Agents#

 descriptionstringyesFree text

-toolsarrayyesArray of tool refs: string or {name, version}
+skillsarraynoArray of skill refs: string or {name, version}

 memoryarraynoReserved future refs.
 Validated and preserved, but not resolved today.